Cohorts & Cadres

 “Cohorts”

-Co-ed groups of 12
+Co-ed groups of 12-18 people

 “Cadres”

-Men-only or Women-only groups of 4
+Gender-specific groups of 4 people

 Tim is from Denver, CO, and has been in Seattle since 2015, and Claire was raised in Woodinville.
 They each found Sideris through friends separately, then met and got married.
 They have two young boys and live north of Seattle. | Andrea is from Vancouver, WA, and has been in Seattle since 2008 when she moved to attend Seattle Pacific University.
 Ersen is from Orange County, CA (but he was born in Istanbul, Turkey) and they are both expecting their second child!

 The van Herks have recently moved to Seattle and are passionate about community groups - it’s where their relationship began!
-They have a wonderful son named Jonathan (Gift from God) and together they love celebrating life over a good meal and fun games! | Ty-Lene recently moved here from Malaysia and is full of energy and joy.
-They meet in the Wallingford neighborhood and the group attendees hail from all around the city including Capitol Hill, Eastlake, Belltown, South Seattle, and beyond.
-They’d love to have you join
+They have a wonderful son named Jonathan (Gift from God) and together they love celebrating life over a good meal and fun games!
+They meet in the Wallingford neighborhood, and the group's attendees hail from all around the city, including Capitol Hill, Eastlake, Belltown, South Seattle, and beyond.
+They’d love to have you join them.

 We have found that discussing God in community has been really helpful for spiritual growth.
 It gives us an opportunity to learn from one another and helps us develop a more complete picture of what God's word is saying.
 It's also very encouraging to hear how God is moving in each other's lives and gives us an opportunity to encourage and build up one another in Christ.
 We looking forward to considering all things Christ with our cohort family!